 This is a series of our work to classify and tag Thai music on JOOX.
-This first part will explain how we use the python library, LibROSA, to extract audio spectrograms and the four audio features below.
-In later blog posts, we’ll use these as inputs for our classification models.
+This part will explain how we use the python library, LibROSA, to extract audio spectrograms and the four audio features below.
+In later blog posts, we’ll explain how we build our classification models for Thai songs.

 Here are all the necessary libraries: